matthewwithanm/django-imagekit/CONTRIBUTING.rst

 2. If you want to add a new feature, talk to us on the `mailing list`__ or `IRC`__ first.
 We might already have plans, or be able to offer some advice.
 3. Make sure your code passes the tests that ImageKit already has.
-To run the tests, use ``make test``.
+To run the tests, use ``python setup.py test``.
 This will let you know about any errors or style issues.
 4. While we're talking about tests, creating new ones for your code makes it much easier for us to merge your code quickly.
 ImageKit uses nose_, so